NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 1. To generate the client code for python, run `./gradlew buildPythonSdk`
 2. Find the generated client in `build/python`
 3. Copy the new files generated from the `build/python/python-examples/` folder to the `python-examples` folder.
-    1. 🚫🚫 **DO NOT** replace `api_client.py`.
+    1. 🚫🚫 **DO NOT** replace `api_client.py`,
         1. `python-examples` uses `config.ini` to set the basePath url in `api_client.py`.
 The url should be updated in the `config.ini` files only.
+Compare the generated `api_client.py` with the already existing one to determine if anything is missing.
+Add sections as needed.
+    2. 🚫🚫 **DO NOT** replace `requirements.txt`, or `test-requirements.txt`.
+        1. We have additional requirements added that aren't part of the generated requirements files.
+Compare the generated `requirements.txt` and `test-requirements.txt` to the existing ones and add new reqs as needed
+4. ⚠️⚠️ Update imports for `api.__init__.py` and `models.__init__.py` to add `evs.` as a prefix in the `from` statement.
+The generated code doesn't include the root package in the imports in these files which will cause the tests to fail.
-    2. 🚫🚫 **DO NOT** replace tests.
+5. 🚫🚫 **DO NOT** replace tests.
 Update tests to demo the new api calls or fix failing tests.
-4. Update the imports.
-The generated code imports tend to have the paths incorrect based on how the code generator is configured.
-    1. `from python-examples.models.application_version import ApplicationVersion` should be updated to `from .application_version import ApplicationVersion`
-        1. It is important to make sure that `.` is present in the import for python so that it can be found in the correct place
-5. There are two `config.ini` files, one in the root and one in the `tests` folder.
-This is due to how python runs tests in the IDE versus the terminal.
-This is intential, do not delete either
 6. Verify the tests run successfully in the IDE and the terminal before pushing changes.

 **[Back to top](#evsrestapi-regenerate-client-sdks)**